ezio-noir/packet-sniffer/README.md

 # Packet sniffer
-This program is coded following the tutorial: [Youtube](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGDdduy0IPDDHYnUx66Vc4ed)
+This program is coded following the tutorial: [Youtube](https://www.youtube.com/playlist?list=PL6gx4Cwl9DGDdduy0IPDDHYnUx66Vc4ed).
+**PLEASE NOTICE:** This is for learning and practising only.
+Please do not use it for any other purpose.

 ## References
 - Ethernet frame:
 ![](./assets/ethernet-frame.jpg "Ethernet frame")